alabou/NMOS-MatroxOnly/IS-12 RestAPI.md

 Example: The `object` "/00000000-0300-4000-ab00-4d5458005058" identifies a Matrox NcReceiverMonitor object or a Matrox specific object deriving from the NcReceiverMonitor class.
 This object is part of the root block and have a role `00000000-0300-4000-ab00-4d5458005058`.

 > Informative Note: Sender/Receiver GUID in the root block of Matrox devices identify NcSenderMonitor/NcReceiverMonitor objects or objects derived from those classes.
 These objects have been placed in the root block for ease of use.
-Other classes of objects identified by a GUID that are not monitors would be located in a specific block grouping all such objects.
+Other classes of objects identified by a GUID that are not monitors could be located in a specific block grouping all such objects or be located in the root block.

 ### Object method name
 The `method` attribute of a command MUST identify an object's method either with a class path made of class names separated by "::" and terminated by the method name or with the method name alone.
 In the later case it identifies the method of the most derived class.